-If you are doing the Timber Trail over 2 days, and staying in Taupo the night before, the best place to park your car while you are on the trail is at the accommodation you use the night before your ride.
-If meet us at the start of the trail we can include overnight parking at a facility on private land in your package.
+If you are doing the Timber Trail over 2 days and are meeting us at the start of the trail we can include overnight parking at a facility on private land in your package.

-If you are doing a day trip on the second half of the trail, the best place to park is at the end of the trail (Ongarue), in the Bennett Rd Car Par.
+If you are doing a day trip on the second half of the trail, the best place to park is at the end of the trail (Ongarue), in the Bennett Rd Car Park.

-If you are doing a day trip on the first half of the trail you can either park at start (Pureora Village) or the mid-point/Piropiro Campsite.
-The best place to park will depend on the shuttle logistics and times available.
-Contact us for details and availability.
+If you are doing a day trip on the first half of the trail the best place to park is at the start (Pureora Village).

 The Timber Trail is more than a bike ride.
 It is an adventure that will take you back in time and give you a sense of accomplishment.
 This 2-day Great Ride is the perfect weekend getaway to a forgotten land in the Centre of the North Island.
 Set in the huge Pureora Forest with with towering native trees, the Timber Trail crosses 4 significant ecological zones and the trail is made up of a few different track types: singletrack, old logging roads, and last but not least the trail follows the route of an old logging tramway which provides some wider straighter trail with gentler gradients.

 You will need to take a shuttle to ride the Timber Trail, unless you just doing a day trip and plan to turn around and ride back to your car.